 It is important to realise that you are not alone in what you are going through.
 It is important to talk to others who understand your situation and can offer assistance.
 It is also important you talk to your doctor as medications can help alleviate the pain that you feel.
 There is no need to suffer alone.

 What’s Next?
-Can Medicinal Cannabis Help With Chronic Pain?
+Can Medicinal Cannabis be a Possible Treatment for Chronic Pain?

-Some people have found a benefit from using medicinal cannabis for their chronic pain, especially if pain medications are not helping or their side effects are not tolerable.
+Some people have found a benefit from using medicinal cannabis as a treatment for chronic pain, especially if pain medications are not helping or their side effects are not tolerable.
 Medicinal cannabis does not make you high and has been shown to be very safe.

 While medicinal cannabis is not an approved medication for pain, it can now be prescribed by your doctor on a case by case basis.
 The Cannabis Clinic can provide information to your GP on recommended dosage and treatment.
 Schedule your appointment with us today.